ScumbagScalawag/Git-Gud/README.md

 that has changed since the commit that your changes diverged from the remote (origin).

 5. Account for changes in "origin master" (the remote location for your project):
-    1. Make sure you commit at this point.
+    1. Make sure you've made a commit at this point.
 There's nuance as to when you might *not* want to commit at this point, but, just... okay?
     2. Switch over to main: `git checkout main`
     3. Pull(#pull) from